Skip to main content

 }

 Once a trace is closed, all method calls will be ignored with a warning.
-The keep-alive timer will be stopped and a close request will be sent to the server.
+The keep-alive timer will be stopped, plugins will be cleaned up, and a close request will be sent to the server.

 isClosed()